Noon hour, Holden-Leonard Co., Bennington, Vt. Photographer: Lewis Wickes Hine (1874-1940) Library of Congress

 The magazine was originally founded in 1966 by Laurence J. Hyman, the son of Stanley Edgar Hyman and Shirley Jackson.
 The first iteration of the magazine focused on publishing work by distinguished faculty and alumni — Bernard Malamud, Helen Frankenthaler, and Kenneth Burke, but gradually more and more work came from outside the college community, and the magazine increasingly received national attention.
 In 1978, Bennington Review was relaunched as a highly visible national journal.
 Under editors Robert Boyers and later Nicholas Delbanco, Bennington Review became a testing ground for contemporary arts and letters, publishing work by such established figures as John Updike, Joyce Carol Oates, Annie Dillard, and John Ashbery, and by emerging writers like David Remnick and Louis Menand.

 Fifty years after its original founding and thirty years after its last issue, in 1985, Bennington Review has resumed publication, with poet Michael Dumanis as Editor.
-Our first issue was published in April 2016, and our twelfth issue will be published in Spring 2023.
+Our first issue was published in April 2016, and our thirteenth issue will be published in the late summer of 2024.